THE VOLGA GERMANS IN PORTLAND

 Conrad and Anna Maria Yost

-Conrad Yost was born in Norka, Russia on December 16, 1839 the son of Johannes Yost (born 1812) and Anna Margaretha Fink (born 1813).
+Conrad Yost was born in Norka, Russia, on December 16, 1839, the son of Johannes Yost (born 1812) and Anna Margaretha Fink (born 1813).

 On January 24, 1861, Conrad married Anna Maria Krieger in Russia.
-Elisabeth was born August 22, 1841 in Norka.
+Elisabeth was born on August 22, 1841, in Norka.
 Her parents were Johannes Krieger (born 1800) and Katharina Gerlach (born 1803).

 Conrad and Anna Marie had seven children born to them in Norka: Johannes (John) Yost (born July 25, 1862), Adam Yost (born November 10, 1864), Wilhelm Conrad (born March 11, 1867), Christina Katharina (born November 28, 1869), Elisabeth (born January 23, 1872), Heinrich (born April 18, 1875), Katharina (born January 10, 1878).